HHACarvalho/libdb-dotnet/docs/book.md

 ### Find one book - [GET]() /book?id

-Retrieves a single book by its ID.
+Retrieves a single book using its ID.

 **Parameters:**